 By Marina Laven

 To gain a better understanding of how Canadians view artificial intelligence and its impact on their personal and work lives, we surveyed 1001 adults in our Canadian Artificial Intelligence Tracker.
-One piece of that study, which we share here, focused on perceptions about the areas of life that artificial intelligence is likely to affect the most in the next 5 years.
+One piece of that study, which we share here, focused on perceptions about seven consumer facing companies applying AI technologies.

 Methodology: The Canadian Artificial Intelligence Tracker was conducted by Sklar Wilton & Associates among Canadians 18+ with data collected from July 31 to August 7, 2017.
 Participants were selected from among those who have volunteered to participate in online surveys.
-The data were weighted to reflect the demographic composition of adult Canadians (e.g., age, gender, region, industry).
+The data were weighted to reflect the demographic composition of adult Canadians.
 Estimates of sampling error cannot be calculated.
 All sample surveys are subject to error, including, but not limited to sampling error, coverage error, and measurement error.